 According to NACHA, the organization that oversees the Automated Clearing House (ACH) network rules, there are only three reasons people can dispute ACH charges to their account:

-- If it was never authorized by the account holder
+- If the charge was never authorized by the account holder

-- If it was processed on a date earlier than authorized
+- If the charge was processed on a date earlier than authorized

-- If it is for an amount different than authorized
+- If the charge is for an amount different than authorized

-That’s it.
-Disputing an ACH charge requires that the account holder provide notice to the bank in writing (or the electronic equivalent) that one of those conditions exists.
-(Note that this is significantly different from credit card transactions where a customer can have a charge reversed simply by claiming that the product or service received was not what they expected.)
-In this way, ACH billing can protect the merchant a little more from fraudulent consumers.
+Disputing an ACH charge requires that the account holder provide notice to the bank in writing (or the electronic equivalent) that one of those three conditions exists.
+Note that this is significantly different from credit card transactions where a customer can have a charge reversed simply by claiming that the product or service received was not what they expected.
+In this way, ACH billing overs additional protection for the merchant from fraudulent consumers.

-Now that you know a little more of the ins-and-outs of setting up ACH billing, hopefully you feel confident about making the right choice for your business.
-If you’re interested in learning more, you can find information on obtaining an ACH merchant account, how ACH works and other info on our website, or on NACHA’s website at www.nacha.org.
+Now that you know the ins and outs of setting up ACH billing, you can feel confident making the right choice for your business.
+For more information on ACH billing, you can learn about obtaining an ACH merchant account here, as well as complete details of how ACH works here.